 My two cents: Bourdain stepped on an institution last week when he dished out his usual wise-guy treatment on the Frito pies at Woolworth’s, or the Five & Dime, on the Plaza.
 I got heartburn.

 He seemed to have his mind made up in the “Parts Unknown” piece on CNN that downtown Santa Fe is the dubious side of New Mexico reality.
 His gun-love diversionswere curious, but the northern New Mexico Hispanic culture stuff was fun and finding the Horseman’s Haven was decent local navigation even if the show turned predictably silly on the hot chile score.
-Bourdain even called the Frito pie at the Five & Dime delicious after a couple of poopy jokes, although they seemed just as odd as the gun fascination.
+Bourdain even called the Frito pie at the Five & Dime delicious after a couple of poopy jokes, although the jokes seemed as odd as the gun fascination.

 In essay called “Guns and Green Chile” on the CNN website, Bourdain said, “The upcoming New Mexico show is not about guns … This show is about the American cowboy ideal, about the romantic promise of the American West, about individuality and the freedom to be weird.”

 Okay, if he says so.
 But I thought the script was a little wobbly.
-My objection to the Santa Fe Plaza segment was that the lunch counter at Woolworth’s, now just the Five & Dime, got lumped in with the Plaza’s feathered curios and obelisk-squatters in odd hats and heavy jewelry.
+My objection to the Santa Fe Plaza segment was that the lunch counter at Woolworth’s, now just the Five & Dime, got lumped in with the Plaza’s feathered curios and hangers-on in odd hats and heavy jewelry.
 In other words, City Different kitsch.

 It rubbed my Santa Fe chauvinism the wrong way.